G-reasoner: Foundation Models for Unified Reasoning over Graph-structured Knowledge: Related Work

 \textbf{Graph-enhanced Reasoning.} Graph-enhanced reasoning seeks to enable LLMs to reason on the graph-structured knowledge and improve their performance on knowledge-intensive applications.
 HippoRAG~\citep{jimenez2024hipporag} adopts personalized PageRank to support efficient retrieval on knowledge graphs.
 LightRAG \citep{guo2024lightrag} employs a dual-level retrieval strategy with both the embedding-based retrieval and graph-based neighborhood expansion.
 However, these graph search-based methods still fall short of fully exploiting the power of foundation models for reasoning.
 Agent-based methods, such as ToG~\citep{sunthink}, KAG \citep{KAG}, and Youtu-GraphRAG~\citep{dong2025youtu} employ LLM agents to iteratively interact with graphs to conduct reasoning.
 Despite the effectiveness, these methods often incur substantial computational costs and suffer from high latency due to the multiple invocations of LLMs.
 More recent efforts leverage graph neural network (GNNs) to reason over graphs and enhance LLMs~\cite{mavromatis2025gnn,he2024g,lisimple}.
-For example, GFM-RAG~\citep{luo2025gfm} proposes a graph foundation model powered by GNNs designed to enable reasoning over different knowledge graphs.
+For example, SubgraphRAG \citep{lisimple} employs GNNs to encode the graph structure into the node representations, which are then used to retrieve relevant information for LLMs.
+More recently, GFM-RAG~\citep{luo2025gfm} proposes a graph foundation model powered by GNNs designed to enable reasoning over different knowledge graphs.
 However, these approaches remain tailored for specific graphs and cannot generalize well across diverse types of graph structure.
 More detailed related work can be found in \Cref{app:related_work}.